pandelislag/quizapp/README.md

 ### What I learned

-This project helps me to explore ReactJs.
-By building this qpp, I learn how to interact with a Framework, how to build a component and see a better look in React Router DOM.
+This project helps me to explore React Js.
+By building this qpp, I learn how to interact with a Framework, how to build a component and use React Router DOM.

 ### Continued development

-In future projects i would like to learn more consepts about React Framework.
+In future projects i would like to learn more consepts around React Framework.
 Also i want to make my code more effecient.

 ### Useful resources